danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/phone.saveDefaultGroupCallJoinAs.html" name="phone.saveDefaultGroupCallJoinAs">Set the default peer that will be used to join a group call in a specific dialog: phone.saveDefaultGroupCallJoinAs</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/bots.setBotBroadcastDefaultAdminRights.html" name="bots.setBotBroadcastDefaultAdminRights">Set the default suggested admin rights for bots being added as admins to channels, see here for more info on how to handle them »: bots.setBotBroadcastDefaultAdminRights</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/bots.setBotGroupDefaultAdminRights.html" name="bots.setBotGroupDefaultAdminRights">Set the default suggested admin rights for bots being added as admins to groups, see here for more info on how to handle them »: bots.setBotGroupDefaultAdminRights</a>
-    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#groupCallSetOutput" name="groupCallSetOutput">Set the output file or stream for the incoming audio of a group call participant: groupCallSetOutput</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/account.setAuthorizationTTL.html" name="account.setAuthorizationTTL">Set time-to-live of current session: account.setAuthorizationTTL</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#setWebhook" name="setWebhook">Set webhook update handler: setWebhook</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.toggleJoinToSend.html" name="channels.toggleJoinToSend">Set whether all users should join a discussion group in order to comment on a post »: channels.toggleJoinToSend</a>